-Step 1 – Be Nimble with your Hands and Fingers
+Tip #2 – Be Nimble with your Hands and Fingers

 Though you can take all the time in the world in order to get the setup right, when the moment arrives you will have to be very quick to capture the moment.
 Golden hour

-Tip 2 – Gear
+Tip #3 – Gear

 What you use is as important as what you shoot with it.
 Though there are numerous instances when you will come across resources both online and offline suggesting that your gear does not matter, at times it actually does; and sunset

-Tripod – a tripod is a must.
+A tripod is a must.
 Landscape photographers never leave home without one.
 Even if you are not using it in all situations, a tripod is that extra option just in case you want to do something creative using slow shutter speed.

-Tip 3 – Camera Settings
+Tip #4 – Camera Settings

-Shutter speed – shutter speed will depend on the effect that you need.
+Shutter speed will depend on the effect that you need.
 E.g., a slower shutter speed will be ideal for creating a mist like effect of the surf rolling in and back on the beach.
 It looks particularly well against elements like a lighthouse, some rock formations on the beach or a pier.
-This is where you would need to use a grad ND filter to hold back the sky and the sun and for bringing up the foreground.
+This is where you would need to use a grad neutral density filter to hold back the sky and the sun and for bringing up the foreground.
 A faster shutter speed is required when you need to create a slightly dark look.
 It is also ideal for capturing something moving fast in the foreground, such as your kids jumping in the air silhouetted against the bright sky etc.

-Horizon line – Must not be in the middle of the frame.
+Must not be in the middle of the frame.
 There are too many examples of bang in the idle horizon compositions which are reminiscent of the missed moments.
 So, simply don’t do it.

 Use the reflections.
 Incorporate the reflections into your image so that they add a bit of interesting aspect.
 If shooting at the beach, use the wet sand and the reflection of the sky on it and crop out any dark foreground to make an interesting composition.

 Stay till the end and another half an hour after that – beginner photographers are guilty of being impatient.
 They tend to pack and leave just after they have what they had planned for.
 You must make it a habit to linger around even after everyone else has left.
 The golden hour, though is just small window, the light after that is just as interesting to capture other images.
 E.g., if you are shooting in front of the Taj Mahal and the sun has set below the horizon, don’t leave immediately, the sky with all it pink and red hue is perfect for a slightly different image of the Taj.

-Image quality – Should be RAW hands down.
+Should be RAW hands down.

-Tip 4 – Importance of the Hand-Held Light Meter
+Tip #5 – Importance of the Hand-Held Light Meter

 You would wonder, isn’t that what we are supposed to do?
 Matrix metering and auto-exposure?
 Well the most accurate way to meter would be to using the spot metering and to use the zone system.
 Just select a point in the scene which you feel is middle-grey and use the light meter to give you the reading for that point.
 Feed these values to your camera and take the shot.
 Ideally, the rest of the image should fall in place.